drbean/curriculum/speaking/slides.md

 1. adding or subtracting material
 1. ending the talk

+# The end of the presentation workshop, November 2022

+# Course slides, Spring semester 2015

+#
 * Types of speech
 +* Public speaking to an audience
 +* Panel discussions